brgillis/SHE_Pipeline/doc/scripts.rst

 * ``get_all_sim_products.sh``: ``DpdTrueUniverseOutput``
 * ``get_all_vis_products.sh``: ``DpdVisStackedFrame`` and ``DpdVisCalibratedFrame``

-Each script downloads products only from the DataSetRelease specified within the script (presently ``SC8_MAIN_V0``).
-To download products from a different DataSetRelease, it will be necessary to copy the desired script, modify it, and run the copy.
+Each script downloads products only from the ``DataSetRelease`` specified within the script (presently ``SC8_MAIN_V0``).
+To download products from a different ``DataSetRelease``, it will be necessary to copy the desired script, modify it, and run the copy.

-By default, each script downloads all available data for the DataSetRelease.
+By default, each script downloads all available data for the ``DataSetRelease``.
 This can be limited to a single Observation (in the case of SHE, SIM, and VIS data) or Tile (in the case of MER and PHZ data) through setting the environment variable ``OBS_ID`` or ``TILE_ID`` respectively when the script is executed.

 **Running the scripts**